-Computer vision in drones helps to track the objects while working for self-navigation and detect the obstacles to avoid a collision from such objects.
-While object tracking drone captures the real-time data during the flight, processes it with an on-board intelligence system in real-time, and makes a human-independent decision based on the processed data.
+Computer vision in drones helps to track the objects while working for self-navigation and detecting the obstacles to avoid collision With such objects.
+An object tracking drone captures the real-time data during the flight, processes it with an on-board intelligence system in real-time, and makes a human-independent decision based on the processed data.

-While on the other hand, in self-navigation drones get pre-defined GPS coordinates about departure and destination points, with the capability to find the most optimal way and get there without manual control thanks to AI-enabled computer vision advances.
+While on the other hand, self-navigation drones get pre-defined GPS coordinates about departure and destination points.
+They have the capability to find the most optimal way and reach the destination without manual control, thanks to AI-enabled computer vision advances.

 Here, the drone needs to be trained with a huge amount of data sets to make it learn and detect a wide variety of objects and obstacles, both static and in motion, and avoid them when moving at a high speed.
-And it is possible when right image annotation companies ensure providing the precisely annotated data to train the AI model for autonomous flying.
+It is possible when the right image annotation companies ensure providing the precisely annotated data to train the AI model for autonomous flying.

 Types of Image Annotations for Drone Training

 There are various image annotation techniques, used to create the training data for drone developments.
 Cogito is one of the leading companies in image annotation to annotate the data with an exceptional level of accuracy to make sure drones can easily detect the varied objects.

 So, let’s find out here what are the types of image annotation services available for drones and why a particular image annotation technique is useful for drones.

 Bounding boxes outline the object of interest to visualise the 2D image of the item.
 It captures the object in rectangular or in a square shape to provide drone a visual recognition of objects from the aerial position.
 You can find here few annotated images using the bounding box techniques.